 While not enjoying our lovely hotel, we were walking our way around Bruges – and making multiple stops for food and THE BEST BEER WE’VE EVER TASTED!
 We were told Belgium had the best beer by everyone we knew who had gone, but seriously it is just delicious.

 Pair that with the romantic beauty of this old, canal-filled city and you have the perfect recipe for starry-eyed explorations with lots of hand-holding.
-Each evening, we’d pop into a few bars to do a tasting – or just grab any beer because they were all fantastic.
+Each evening of our weekend in Bruges, we’d pop into a few bars to do a tasting – or just grab any beer because they were all fantastic.

-We really enjoyed Le Trappiste, The Monk, Halve Maan Brewery, and De Garre.
-The first two are great for having a tasting tray.
-If you are feeling adventurous (aka indecisive), have them choose for you!
+Of all the breweries in Bruges we went to, we really enjoyed Le Trappiste, The Monk, Halve Maan Brewery, and De Garre.
+The first two are great for having a tasting tray, or two.
+If you are feeling adventurous (aka indecisive), have them choose for you, seriously you can’t go wrong!

 Halve Maan is a very unique and old brewery worth visiting – they even have a tour for anyone wanting to learn more about their process.
 But, De Garre was by far the most unique – hidden away in a dark alley and providing a few free bites of cheese with your brews!
 YES!
 A few of our favorite beers were the Straffe Hendrik Tripel and La Trappe Blonde.